LESS OR MORE?

 Lever for transformation

-In this non-obvious way I participated in the recent Networking Day on Conflict and climate: the contribution of art and culture in the current world situation (Konflikte und Klima: der Beitrag von Kunst und Kultur in der aktuallen Weltlage) organised by Helvetas, independent organization for development based in Switzerland.
-Their mission is to support poor and disadvantaged people and communities in almost 40 developing and transitional countries in Africa, Asia, Latin America and Eastern Europe.
+The recent Networking Day on Conflict and climate: the contribution of art and culture in the current world situation (Konflikte und Klima: der Beitrag von Kunst und Kultur in der aktuallen Weltlage) was organised by Helvetas, independent organization for development based in Switzerland.
+With the mission of supporting poor and disadvantaged communities, they operate in almost 40 developing and transitional countries in Africa, Asia, Latin America and Eastern Europe.

-Creating space for 34 like-minded people opened up new connections and provoked new important questions on the interface between development, art, culture and social change.
+Creating space for 34 like-minded people opened up new connections and provoked new important questions at the intersection of development, art, culture and social change.
 My dream image of such a gathering always poses a key question about tangible action.
 We met, we talked, what do we do next about it?

 ART NOW!

-Thanks to the idea of bringing us all together, I could discover that there are more of us in Switzerland who are convinced of the transformative power of art and culture.
+Thanks to the idea of bringing us all together, I breathed a sigh of relief, reassuring myself that there are more people in Switzerland convinced of the transformative power of art and culture.
 It gave me a solid kick of energy to continue building the ART NOW! community of artists and art lovers engaged in climate action and social transformation.
-Experimenting not only with thinking, but also feeling sustainability during our art labs can bring us a step closer to dissolving the artificial separation of humans from nature, at least on an individual and a small group level.
-Our sleeves are rolled up high, so we can explore.
+Experimenting not only with thinking, but also feeling sustainability during our art labs is meant to align our thoughts with behaviours on the way of shaping new paradigms.
+Our sleeves are rolled up high, so we try and explore.

 The unknown

-I personally believe that learning the ability to maintain a calm bodily state while opening up to the unknown can be a turning point in developing new, respectful ways of doing things.
-The creative origins of new habit-building lie probably beyond the reach of our senses, but the senses will be also probably the first ones to grasp it.
+My workshop and personal experiences prompt me that the ability to maintain an attentive but non-impulsive bodily state while staying open to the unknown can be a turning point in developing new ways of doing things.
+The creative origins of new habit-building lie probably beyond the reach of our senses, but the senses can also probably be the first ones to grasp it.
 If so, art, with its direct access to senses and imagination, can be an important connector and catalyst for social transformation.

 Thank you